 Regeneus has established procedures and policies to ensure timely and balanced disclosure of all material matters concerning the Group, and ensure that all shareholders have access to information on the Group’s financial performance.
-This ensures that the Group is compliant with the information disclosure requirements under the ASX Listing Rules.
+This ensures that the Group is compliant with the continuous disclosure requirements under the ASX Listing Rules.

 These policies and procedures include a comprehensive Continuous Disclosure Policy that includes identification of matters that may have a material impact on the price of the Regeneus securities, notifying them to the ASX, posting relevant information on the Group’s website and issuing media releases.

 Matters involving potential market sensitive information must first be reported to the CEO either directly or via the Company Secretary.
 The CEO will advise the other Directors if the issue is important enough to warrant the consideration of the full Board.
 In all cases, the appropriate action must be determined and carried out in a timely manner in order for the Group to comply with the information disclosure requirements of the ASX.

 Once the appropriate course of action has been agreed upon, the Company Secretary will disclose the information to the relevant authorities.
 Board approval is required for market sensitive information such as financial results.